Woman touching the smooth skin around her mouth after the best treatment for perioral wrinkles.

 Key Takeaways

-- Target the Cause, Not Just the Line: Effective treatment depends on why the wrinkle is there.
+• Target the Cause, Not Just the Line: Effective treatment depends on why the wrinkle is there.
 Botox relaxes the muscles that cause expression lines, while fillers replace the lost volume that creates deeper folds, ensuring a more natural-looking correction.

-- Layering Treatments Creates a Comprehensive Solution: Since wrinkles around the mouth often result from multiple factors like volume loss and skin texture changes, combining treatments like fillers, lasers, and Botox addresses every issue for a smoother, more complete result.
+• Layering Treatments Creates a Comprehensive Solution: Since wrinkles around the mouth often result from multiple factors like volume loss and skin texture changes, combining treatments like fillers, lasers, and Botox addresses every issue for a smoother, more complete result.

-- Protect Your Investment with Smart At-Home Care: Professional treatments provide the heavy lifting for wrinkle correction.
+• Protect Your Investment with Smart At-Home Care: Professional treatments provide the heavy lifting for wrinkle correction.
 To make your results last, a daily routine with active ingredients and consistent sunscreen use is essential for maintenance and prevention.

-First, What Are Perioral Wrinkles?
+What Exactly Are Perioral Wrinkles?

 Let’s start with the basics.
 Perioral wrinkles are simply the lines and creases that show up around your mouth.
 You might know them by other names—laugh lines, smoker’s lines, or marionette lines—but they all fall under this one category.
 While these lines can certainly be a sign of a life full of smiles and expression, they often become a source of frustration as we get older.
 For many people, especially women, these wrinkles can make them feel less confident in their appearance.